-Transformation of Frankston’s city centre is well underway, with works for the Young Street Improvement project.
+Frankston’s city centre is undergoing a revitalisation, with works on the VicRoads’ Young Street Improvement Project now well underway.
 The project aims to create a safer environment for pedestrians, improve bus operations and provide better connection with the Frankston Station Precinct.

-From Sunday 6 November 2016, important changes to car parking within the Frankston City Centre, bus and taxi locations and Bayside Shopping Centre access will take effect, these include:
+The following temporary car parking changes have been implemented within the Frankston City Centre, bus and taxi locations and Bayside Shopping Centre:

-- The Young Street west car park near Park Lane will be converted to short-term parking only
+- The Young Street west car park near Park Lane has introduced new parking arrangements and now offers 2 hours free parking

-- The car park at the corner of Young Street and Davey Street will be converted from three hour to all day parking
+- The car park at the corner of Young Street and Davey Street has been converted from 3 hours to all day parking

-- 40 spaces on the north and east side of the Frankston Mechanics Hall will change from four hour to all day parking
+- 40 spaces on the north and east side of the Frankston Mechanics Hall has changed from 4 hour to all day parking

-- The parking space on the south side of Wells Street adjacent to Young Street will change from one hour parking to a loading zone.
+- The parking space on the south side of Wells Street adjacent to Young Street will change from 1 hour parking to a loading zone

 Williams Street, Frankston

-Due to the extension of Frankston Hospital car park, there will be a reduction of car parking for the public.
+Due to the extension of Frankston Hospital car park, new arrangements have been introduced for parking.

 Residential Parking Permits may be issued to residents in streets where parking restrictions apply.